rows/json_data_explorer/README.md

 `trailingBuilder` builds a trailing widget in each node.
 The `NodeViewModelState` argument allows the widget to react to certain nodes properties.
-To build a widget that appears only when a node ins currently focused for example:
+To build a widget that appears only when a node is currently focused for example:

 ```dart